- Home

 If work occurs without a permit, the work will be stopped.
 If a permit has expired a permit extension is granted upon request.
 If the Village is required to do work because work was not completed and the contractor is unresponsive, the Village will perform the work and utilize the bond to cover any cost incurred by the Village.

-Special or Temporary events occur over a specific and limited span of time, which has not been authorized or permitted by the certificate of occupancy or conditional use approval.
-Please contact cd@villageoflombard.org to determine if you event requires a special event permit.
+Special or Temporary events occur over a specific and limited span of time, which has not been authorized or permitted by the certificate of occupancy or conditional use zoning approval.
+Please contact cd@villageoflombard.org to determine if your event requires a special event permit.
 A complete permit application must be received at least 20 days prior to the proposed event.
+Staff may require additional review time for larger events.

 Requirements include: